nopnop2002/esp-mesh-lite-examples/mesh_sntp_client/README.md

 # mesh_sntp_client
 SNTP client for esp-mesh-lite.
 Every node acts as an sntp client.
+All nodes have the same IP address.
+Every node has a different local port.

 ```
 +-----------+                      +----------+
 |           |<---(sntp request)----|   root   |